“If you want to get ahead, get a hat”

 Herbert Johnson / Swaine Adeney Brigg tell me that the majority of their hats are made in the UK, but some, military berets for instance, are not.
 The Poet hat is made in England, but the hood (the fur felt body) is made in Portugal.
 Apparently not all Herbert Johnson hats are labelled as made in England even if they are, so they suggest asking at the point of sale and tell me that they hope that in the future they will be labelled.

-The retail side of Herbert Johnson is at Swaine Adeney Brigg (who seem to have taken over Herbert Johnson and Co.) and as well as the poet hat, they sell caps.
+The retail side of Herbert Johnson is at Swaine Adeney Brigg (who seem to have taken over Herbert Johnson and Co. in 1996) and as well as the poet hat, they sell caps.
 Not all Herbert Johnson hats are made in the UK, so please check before buying – http://www.swaineadeney.co.uk/hats/index.html?page=1

 There’s a detailed article about Indiana Jones hats here.